-After initial interest the investor often proceeds through due diligence and will ask for documents on your business including legal entity filings, articles of incorporation, patent filings, tax returns, and so forth.
+After initial interest, the investor often proceeds through due diligence and will ask for documents on your business, including legal entity filings, articles of incorporation, patent filings, tax returns, before closing the investment.

-There are many checklists on the web that you can download and use as a guide to build out your list.
-For early stage startups there will be a number of documents which simply don’t exist – for example, if you don’t have a formal board of directors there are no board of director reports to include in the data room.
+There are many checklists on the web that you can download and use as a guide to building out your list.
+For early-stage startups, there will be a number of documents that simply don’t exist.
+For example, if you don’t have a formal board of directors, there are no board of director reports to include in the data room.

 One final word about due diligence: it’s for serious investors only.